More

 If the Jews call Muslims for an agreement, the Muslims will accept it, and if Muslims call the Jews for an agreement, the Jews will accept it.

-Clauses on Justice
+Clauses on Justice and Accountability

 The Muslims are against anyone who does acts of injustice or promotes transgression or evil.
 They shall all unite against that person even if that person is a Muslim.